 Themes and movements that have shaped European and American culture in the last 200 years, drawing on significant works in philosophy, literature, and art.
 Reflection on the personal and cultural meanings of living in the modern age.
-Prerequisite: GES130 or GES145, 146.
+Prerequisite: GES130 or GES244 (may be taken concurrently).